yousefhamza/DecadeOfMovies/README.md

 [Add GIF for the flow]

-### Pre-v3

-The goal of this milestone is to optimize memory usage further and communicate progress to the user

-- Reading movies gradually using input streams using this [API](https://developer.apple.com/documentation/foundation/nsjsonserialization/1418059-jsonobjectwithstream)
-- Add progress for importing

 ### v3

 The goal of this milestone is to polish the app by flattening the design, add more initiative interactions and using the space available to show more data

 - Make genres an inline collection view
 - Make case a collapsable list in the movies details page
-- Open images by tapping and switch between them with swipes and close by swiping them down
+- ~Open images by tapping and switch between them with swipes and close by swiping them down~

 [Add GIF to the flow]